TanjimulSabbir/Memoro/README.md

-# Planiva
+# Memoro

-**Planiva** is a comprehensive personal growth and management app that brings together note-taking, to-do lists, reminders, health tracking, and money management in a single platform.
+**Memoro** is a comprehensive personal growth and management app that brings together note-taking, to-do lists, reminders, health tracking, and money management in a single platform.

 Managing different aspects of life often requires multiple apps, which can be cumbersome and inefficient.
-Planiva solves this by offering a unified solution to track your goals, plans, health, and finances easily and efficiently.
+Memoro solves this by offering a unified solution to track your goals, plans, health, and finances easily and efficiently.

 ## Features